Rumored Leak Indicates Apple’s New Entry Level Smartphone To Be Called iPhone XC, Per ‘The Verge’

 These prices, when converted to United States dollars, look something like $699 for the XC, $899 for the XS, and $999 for the XS Max.
 It should be noted that these are the beginning price points for each model, offered up with a base 64 GB of internal storage.
 Those power users looking for more internal storage will be shelling out additional funds for the privilege.

-One point of contention that has not yet been made clear is whether or not the entry level iPhone XC will feature a cost-effective LCD screen as an alternative to the cutting edge OLED display found on the iPhone X and its subsequent derivatives higher up on the product chart.
+One point of contention that has not yet been made clear is whether or not the entry-level iPhone XC will feature a cost-effective LCD screen as an alternative to the cutting edge OLED display found on the iPhone X and its subsequent derivatives higher up on the product chart.
 Additional features and benefits rumored to be on the radar for the new iPhone models include three primary color options — an ironically American red, white, or blue selection — in addition to dual-SIM card compatibility.

 The possibility of a dual-SIM capability, which allows consumers to switch between two installed providers at will, would almost certainly be restricted to certain geographical markets.